 While Sarbanes-Oxley widely applies to all publicly owned companies, large companies of the non-profit sector and SMEs (that follow the best practice), SOX principles have not yet reached the condominium industry.
 However, the nature of corporate management and risks within public companies and condominiums are very similar, except in terms of marketing, sales and public relations processes.
 The wellbeing of both kinds of corporations (and stakeholders) depends on corporate Managers’ relevant professionalism and decency, the history of the company’s management and reputation, and the level of corporate governance.
 However, taking into account these facts: public company Managers usually go through a very through selection process, designed to bring the very best people to manage the corporation and they usually hire based on their level of professionalism and past performance.
 Condo Director positions have no requirements regarding any professional knowledge, skills, past performance in a relevant field, nor do they consider the applicant’s reputation.
 Condo Board Directors may not have the same level of business experience and sophistication as needed for successful condo-management.
 Bill 106 puts disclosure and training requirements for Directors and for Licensing for Property Managers that might help to improve the quality of management, but it is not possible to get the relevant high quality of knowledge and skills during a very short period of time.
 Therefore, there is a high risk of unqualified Directors existing in these positions despite an absence of any relevant professional background.

-Public company Managers and Board Directors have material incentives based on the company’s performance results, but Condo Property Managers and Board Directors have no similar incentives or penalties for good or bad performance.
+Public company Managers and Board Directors have material incentives based on the company’s performance results, but Condo Property Managers and Board Directors do not have any incentives or penalties for good or bad performance.
 Financial Statements and Condo reporting does not always include any Condominium KPIs that could show the progress clearly.
-This might decrease the level of responsibility and motivation for Directors and create a favorable atmosphere for kickbacks.
-It means Condo Corporations have the highest risk of corporate governance failure and Condominium financial damage.
+All of that might decrease the level of responsibility and motivation for Directors and Condo Managers (who’s conflict of interests is not required to be reported by Bill 106) and create a favourable atmosphere for kickbacks.
+It means Condo Corporations have a very high risk of corporate governance failure and Condominium financial damage.

 The public company election process is usually strictly formalized and transparent, but the Condo election process design does not provide a reasonable warranty of election fairness and it might be subject to manipulation.
 SOX compliance and written Internal Control procedures could help to solve that problem.